Crypto Tax Calculator

 How to Interpret the Results

 - Capital Gain / Loss — the difference between your selling price and purchase price.
-A positive number means you owe taxes; a negative number (loss) may be used to offset other gains.
+A positive number means you owe taxes on a profit; a negative number (a loss) may be usable to offset other gains, depending on your jurisdiction.

-- Tax Rate — the applicable capital gains tax rate for your country and holding period.
-Short-term rates are typically higher than long-term rates.
+- Tax Rate — the approximate capital gains tax rate for your selected country and holding period.
+Short-term rates are typically higher than long-term rates, but this varies.

 - Estimated Tax — an approximate tax liability based on the gain and applicable rate.
-This is a simplified estimate and does not account for deductions, exemptions, or other income.
+This is a simplified estimate and does not account for deductions, annual exemptions, other income sources, or local surcharges.

 - Net Profit After Tax — the amount you keep after paying the estimated tax.
-This helps you understand your real return on investment.
+This helps you understand your real after-tax return.

 Related Tools